Our tips on planning a long journey with an EV

 Any electric car is a comfortable and environmentally friendly option for long range trips.
 While you don’t need a long range car specifically, thanks to the public charging options, some electric cars do offer more miles than others.

-The MG ZS EV is a reliable family-focused electric SUV that brings comfort and space into the affordable EV market.
+The Kia Nero EV is a reliable family-focused electric SUV that brings comfort and space into the affordable EV market.

-Speed isn’t an issue with the MG ZS EV as it can accelerate up to 62mph in 8.4 seconds, all while offering great range at 230 miles.
+Speed isn’t an issue with the Nero as it can accelerate up to 60mph in 7.2 seconds, all while offering great real world range at 235 miles.